Palm Springs Pride 2026: Parade, Events & Complete Party Guide

 Why It's Worth Your Time

 The festival is the heart of Palm Springs Pride — more accessible and relaxed than parade day, and the best way to experience the community energy that makes this city different from any other Pride destination.
-With 60,000 people turning out in a city of 45,000, the ratio of celebration to population is unlike anywhere else.
-The weather in November is perfect — warm days, cool evenings, no humidity, no rain.
+With tens of thousands turning out in a city of 45,000, the ratio of celebration to population is unlike anywhere else.
+The November weather is perfect — warm days, cool evenings, no humidity, no rain.

 Pro Tip